KonstDevelop/Curio_iOS_SDK/README.md

 ### Ending session

 You can end started session by invoking endSession function with CurioSDK class.
 Normally there is no need to manually end application session.
-CurioSDK automatically handles session-finish processes to notify Curio Server.
+Session life cycle is handled by server.

 ```
 	- (void)applicationWillTerminate:(UIApplication *)application {